UPGON/cenfind/README.md

 No further preprocessing is applied to the projections, for instance the bit depth is unchanged (16bit) and no contrast adjustment is applied.

-That being said, projections files need to be converted into 8bit png files, prior to uploading onto Labelbox platform.
+However, projections files need to be converted into 8bit png files, prior to uploading onto Labelbox platform.
+This conversion is further explained in the tutorial "Experimenting and Extending centrack with new datasets"

 ### Scoring the centrioles